 At this phase, the client encrypts/encodes a random length of bytes, termed the “Pre-Master String”, using the server’s public key and passing it back to the server; Hence, just the server can decrypt the key using its private key, providing additional security and privacy to the entire procedure.

-Lastly, the client and server transmit each other messages stating that they are done generating and comparing keys.
+Lastly, the client and server exchange messages stating that they are done generating and comparing keys.
 The TLS Handshake is completed if the session keys match up, and the session keys are utilized for encryption and decoding any data passed between the server and client.

-Since we know the functioning of TLS Handshake, we can concentrate especially on cipher suites in a TLS Handshake.
+Since we know the functioning of the TLS Handshake, we can concentrate especially on the cipher suites in a TLS Handshake.

 Governs how symmetric keys are exchanged; Diffie-Hellman (DH), Elliptic Curve Diffie-Hellman (ECDH), or RSA are a few examples.